dnldcode/portfolio/README.md

-# Works
+# Projects
-There are my works which I did during studies in ITSTEP Academy.
+This repository contains list of projects that I did during studies in ITSTEP Academy.

-They include:
+Technologies used:
 - C#
 - ADO.NET
 - Windows Forms